Call us: (872) 212-3118

 Another thing to look out for is attention to detail—simple things such as spelling errors or disorganized resumes with seven fonts and crazy highlighting.

 If they’re not showing attention to detail with this, how are they going to be on the job site?
-However, according to Nick, “if they have the experience—if they fit those three buckets of skills, experience, and budget—it’s not as much of a concern.
-At the end of the day, you can’t expect a tech to be a graphic artist too.”
+However if they have the experience, if they fit those three buckets of skills, experience, and budget—it’s not as much of a concern.
+At the end of the day, you can’t expect a tech to be a great writer too.

 The answer to this question should pretty much always be yes.
 You don’t have to think of yourself as a tech-savvy company to ask people to do an online interview first.
 These are easy to set up and don’t have to take more than 10-15 minutes.
 They will not screen candidates for skills but more for personality and general attitude.

 It’s difficult to get a perfect picture from a resume so you can take this opportunity to ask for clarification (on gaps, for example!) and discuss the company’s expectations.
-If it turns out that this candidate cannot work on weekends and you need someone more flexible, then you’ve saved yourself and them a few hours by not scheduling a face-to-face meeting.
+This is a change for some very basic field technician interview questions, like where are they based, why are they looking for a new job, etc. If it turns out that this candidate cannot work on weekends and you need someone more flexible, then you’ve saved yourself and them a few hours by not scheduling a face-to-face meeting.

 These interviews are also a great opportunity to discover what candidates are looking for in a new position and if you’re a match.
 Sure, you have your own list of field technician interview questions, but they most likely have some boxes they need to tick as well.
 Be sure to always check if they have anything they would like to ask, and be as transparent as possible when answering.